 Mr. Pedro Eloy

-Pedro Eloy is the Director of Digital & Information Technology at Fung Holdings (major shareholder of the Fung Group of companies) where he heads the digital
+Pedro Eloy is the Director of Digital & Information Technology at Fung Holdings (major shareholder of the Fung Group of companies)

-strategy and the orchestration of end-to-end digital cross-platform projects for a variety of business units.
+He heads the digital strategy and the orchestration of end-to-end digital cross-platform projects for a variety of business units.

 Pedro is also Chairman of the United Nations ESCAP Young Entrepreneurs Taskforce and a member of the Sustainable Business Network (UN SBN) Digital Taskforce.
 In Academia, he is the founder and lecturer of the MBA BusinessLab entrepreneurship program at the Faculty of Business and Economics of Hong Kong University.